15 Best WordPress Table Plugins Tested & Compared for 2026

 Essential Addons for Elementor

-Essential Addons for Elementor is one of the most popular Elementor addon plugins, with over 2 million active installations.
+Essential Addons for Elementor is a popular Elementor addon used on more than two million websites.

-It includes 5 table widgets such as Data Table, Advanced Data Table, Pricing Table, MultiColumn Pricing Table, and Woo Product Compare table that allows you to create different tables using the native Elementor’s UI.
+It includes several table-focused widgets, including Data Table, Advanced Data Table, Pricing Table, Multicolumn Pricing Table, and Woo Product Compare.

 Key Features

-• Supports images, text, HTML, and other essential elements
+• Supports text, images, HTML, buttons, and pricing content

 What We Like Most